nhansen/GQC/README.md

 	assemblycompare --q1fasta <queryhap1.fasta> --q2fasta <queryhap2.fasta> --r1fasta <refhap1.fasta> --r2fasta <refhap2.fasta> -p <prefix_for_output> -Q <query_assembly_name> -R <ref_assembly_name>

- an assembly evaluation, the readbench command takes longer to run than the GQC command.
-For this reason, it has a "--downsample" option which allows the user to pass a fraction between 0 and 1.0 that will cause read alignments to be randomly downsampled to include only that fraction of the alignments in its accuracy calculations.
-As with the other GQC commands, information about options can be obtained with "assemblycompare --help".

 # Program Outputs

 All GQC programs create an output directory named with the prefix passed to the program with the --prefix (or -p) option.
 Within that directory will be a general statistics file, BED files, and pdf-formatted plots.